-- (a) To enable a range of residential and visitor accommodation areas clearly delineated by zone and sub zone boundaries. - (b) To limit the highest density developments to the narrow strip of land fronting Lakeside Road up to Beacon Point Road.
+(a) To enable a range of residential and visitor accommodation areas clearly delineated by zone and sub zone boundaries.

+(b) To limit the highest density developments to the narrow strip of land fronting Lakeside Road up to Beacon Point Road. (a) To enable a broad range of residential areas.